Ian-Kimani/coffee-management-system/README.md

 ## 🌍 The Problem
 In the global agricultural sector—specifically rural coffee processing factories—internet connectivity is highly unstable.
 Standard web-based SaaS solutions fundamentally fail in these environments because they require a constant connection to log critical, rapid-fire transactions (like weighing daily coffee deliveries).

-This forces factories to rely on paper ledgers or fragmented Excel spreadsheets, resulting in massive data silos, human error, and a complete lack of operational visibility for corporate executives.
+This forces factories to rely on paper ledgers or outdated Excel spreadsheets, resulting in mistrusts, human error, and a complete lack of operational visibility for corporate executives.

 ## 🚀 The Solution: Kahawa Cloud
-**Kahawa Cloud** is a proprietary, multi-tenant distributed system built to completely bridge the gap between the rural factory floor and the corporate boardroom.
+**Kahawa Cloud** is a proprietary, multi-tenant distributed system built to completely bridge the gap between the rural factories where the daily activities take place and the corporate boardroom where management is done and payments are decided.

-The ecosystem consists of two distinct components that operate in tandem:
+The system consists of two distinct components that operate together:
-1. **The Edge Desktop App (Python/SQLite):** A lightweight, offline-first application deployed directly on factory computers.
+1. **The Edge Desktop App (Python/PostgreSQL):** A lightweight, offline-first application deployed directly on factory computers.
 Clerks can log hundreds of daily farmer deliveries completely offline with zero latency.
-2. **The Centralized Cloud Dashboard (Node.js/React/PostgreSQL):** A corporate portal where executives can oversee operations.
+2. **The Centralized Cloud Dashboard (Node.js/React/PostgreSQL):** A wb based platform where executives can oversee operations.
 When the rural factory detects an internet connection, it silently and securely synchronizes its local ledger to the cloud in the background.

 ---